 Review and categorize the books.
 This gives you a chance to get rid of any that do not serve you and decide which book categories work best for your collection.

 CLEANING AND DUSTING

 Do a quick cleaning of the shelves now that they are empty.
 If you have lots of decor items you house on your bookshelves, you might also want to do a quick passover of those before putting them back.

 ARRANGING BY COLOR

-We love arranging books by color whenever it fits the needs of the space as it makes for a cleaner, more clutter-free look.
+We love arranging books by color within categories of books whenever it fits the needs of the space as it makes for a cleaner, more clutter-free look.

 If arranging by color doesn't make sense in your space, another favorite option is to arrange by category and then by look.
 For some, this can mean largest to smallest or putting books in arrangements that just look beautiful together.
 There is no perfect science to this part - it’s about balance and design.
 Some people are really good at this part off the bat but if this is not you, feel free to reach out to us for one-on-one help.

-I want to note that color-coding will not work for all bookshelves as it does not allow books to be in alphabetical order.
+I want to note that color-coding or arranging by look will not work for all bookshelves as it does not allow books to be in alphabetical order.
 For large collections, it can make it really hard to find what you are looking for.
 Alphabetical by author or title are other options for arranging books.